-Ellison Technologies recommended the Mori Seiki DuraTurn 2050 CNC turning center with a FANUC M-10iA robot to satisfy Canada Metal’s expansion needs.
-Ellison ran a thorough ROI, which revealed that this investment would pay for itself within 3 years.
+The Mori Seiki DuraTurn 2050 CNC turning center with a FANUC M-10iA robot was recommended to satisfy Canada Metal’s expansion needs.
+Acieta ran a thorough ROI, which revealed that this investment would pay for itself within 3 years.
 The DuraTurn 2050 horizontal turning center is a high-quality precision machine that is an easy to use, robust and reliable 2-axis lathe.
 The FANUC M-10iA robot coupled with the DuraTurn 2050 simplifies the machining process tremendously.
 The M-10iA is a compact 6-axis high performance industrial robot that performs at remarkable speeds.
-The engineers at Ellison Technologies custom designed these 2 machines to work seamlessly together for a fully automated manufacturing process.
+Our engineers custom designed these 2 machines to work seamlessly together for a fully automated manufacturing process.

 Investing in the Mori Seiki DuraTurn 2050 and FANUC M-10iA robot demonstrated to Canada Metal’s customers that they are continuously evolving with technology.
 In the end, they met the needs of one of their largest customers and are very happy with the results.
 They are now able to create the part in large volumes with high-quality repeatability and reliability.
 Soon enough, the operator will only tend to the machine 25% of the time, a significant decrease from 100% of the time.

 — Bill Jaklin Jr., Sales Manager, Canada Metal (Pacific) Limited